hklages/serve-files-plus/docs/full_process.md

 Use the Docker package or Bitwise SSH client:

+Caution: UID is set to 0 but better would be 1026 - but currently crashes.

 ```Docker
 sudo docker run -itd --init \
 -m "300M" --memory-swap "1G" \